lqi25/EC601_miniproject2/README.md

 - Unsupervised learning is less complex than supervised learning and has low requirements for data sets.
 In unsupervised learning, there is no need to mark data sets.
 However, unsupervised learning cannot determine the results of the analysis.
 In practical applications, supervised learning often yields better results.

 ### Jiang Lingtao's Report
-- This report introduces the principle of image recognition using a computer and the image recognition algorithm YOLO
+- This report introduces the principle of image recognition using a computer and the image recognition algorithm YOLO.
 - In a computer, an image is actually a two-dimensional matrix.
 Image pairs can be classified by taking key features of the matrix.
 The prediction module required in image recognition can be done with neural networks.
 YOLO uses only convolutional layers for efficient object detection.